nelson-n/cs-math-nn/DataStructuresAlgorithms/README.md

 Cheatsheet containing notes on the Big O notation of commonly used data structures and algorithms.

+`/BinaryTreeCheatsheet.java`

+Cheatsheet containing notes on how to build and query binary trees via recursion.
+Covers:
+- Building binary trees.
+- Counting the number of nodes, leaves, and non-leaf nodes in a binary tree.
+- Finding the height of a tree.
+- Removing leaves from a tree.
+- Pre-order, in-order, and post-order traversal.
+- Binary tree implementation.
 ## /DataStructuresAlgorithmsNotes

 Notes on the topics in data structures and algorithms.